Puiguqu/School_notes/Y1_Sem_2/CM1025_Fundamentals_of_Computer_Science/course_overview.md

 Here is a summary of the text in 8 sentences, preserving key information, formulae, links, and technical details:

-The proof by contradiction technique involves assuming the opposite of what is to be proved (A) and then using definitions and logical steps to arrive at a contradictory statement.
-This means that A must be true.
-For example, to prove that the square root of two is irrational, one assumes it is rational, leading to a contradiction when trying to simplify the fraction.
-Similarly, assuming there are a finite number of prime numbers leads to a new prime number N that is not in the original list, proving that there is an infinite number of primes.
-In both cases, the proof by contradiction method relies on definitions and logical steps to arrive at a contradictory statement, which proves the original statement.
-The technique is used to prove statements such as the irrationality of the square root of two and the infinitude of prime numbers.
-Proof by contradiction can be applied to various mathematical concepts, including number theory and algebra.
-By practicing examples of proof by contradiction, one can become familiar with this method and develop their critical thinking skills.

-Note: I removed all links and technical details that were not essential to understanding the main concept of proof by contradiction, as they were not relevant to summarizing the text in 8 sentences.
+The video transcript introduces proof by contradiction (indirect proof), a technique used to prove statements true.
+The desired statement A is assumed to be false, then definitions and logical steps are applied.
+This leads to a statement that contradicts the original assumption, making it incorrect.
+As a result, statement A is proven to be true.

+A specific example proves the square root of two is irrational using proof by contradiction: assuming it's rational, leads to contradictions about evenness and divisibility.
+Another example proves there are infinitely many prime numbers by assuming a finite list and creating a new prime number that contradicts this assumption.
+This technique is demonstrated in video lectures on proof by contradiction, contrapositive, and examples.

+To practice, watch the video "Video Proof by Contradiction" (4 minutes) and complete the practice assignment "Contradiction and Contrapositive" (25 minutes).
+Additionally, read the lesson materials, including "Reading Week 3 exercises", which includes hints and tips for completion.

 ---

 ### Proof by contrapositive Video• .
 Duration: 4 minutes 4 min

-The text describes a mathematical technique called proof by contrapositive, which is used to prove conditional statements.
-This technique exploits the equivalent classes of logical statements, specifically the equivalence between "if A then B" and "if not B then not A".

-For example, to prove that for all integers n, if n^3 + 1 is odd, then n is even, we can show its contrapositive: if n is odd, then n^3 + 1 is even.
-By assuming n is odd and showing that this implies n^3 + 1 is even, we effectively prove the original statement.

-In another example, to prove that for any two real numbers x and y, if y^3 + yx^2 < x^3 + xy^2, then y ≤ x, we can use proof by contrapositive.
-We need to show that if y > x, then y^3 + 1/x^2 < x^3 + 1/y^2.

-The key idea is that in a proof by contrapositive, we assume the negation of the conclusion and aim to derive the negation of the premise, thereby proving the original statement.
+Here is a summary of the text in 8 sentences, preserving key information, formulae, links, and technical details:

+The technique of proof by contrapositive exploits equivalent classes of logical statements.
+To prove a conditional statement "if A then B", it's often easier to show that its contrapositive "if not B, then not A" is true.
+The contrapositive can be used when the premise is difficult to work with directly.
+For example, proving "for all integers n, if n^3 + 1 is odd, then n is even", one can start by assuming "n is odd" and show that "n^3 + 1 is even".
+The contrapositive can be used as a shortcut in proof by contradiction, where one assumes the negation of the statement to be proved and shows it leads to a contradiction.
+This technique can simplify proofs and make them more efficient.
+In general, if A then B can be proven either directly or by assuming not-B and proving not-A. The method of contrapositive proof is an alternative approach to traditional proof methods in logic and mathematics.

+I left out the detailed explanations of the steps for these two examples because they were too long for this summary format.

 ---

 ### Proof by contradiction and contrapositive – examples Video• .
 Duration: 2 minutes 2 min

-Here is a summary of the text in 8 sentences, preserving key information, formulae, links, and technical details:
+Here is a summary of the text in 8 sentences, preserving key information:

-The video transcript discusses examples of proof by contradiction and contrapositive.
-The first example involves proving that if 5n + 2 is even, then n is even.
-By assuming 5n + 2 is even and n is odd, a contradiction is reached, showing that n must be even.
-This is demonstrated using the formula 10k + 7, which is always odd when k is an integer.
-The contrapositive of this statement is also proven, which states that if n is odd, then 5n + 2 is odd.
-To prove the contrapositive, a direct proof is used to show that 5n + 2 is odd when n is odd.
-This involves using algebraic manipulation to rewrite 5n + 2 as 10k + 7.
-The transcript includes videos and reading materials that provide further explanations and practice exercises for understanding these concepts.
+The video transcript explores examples of proof by contradiction and contrapositive.
+The first example claims that if 5n + 2 is even, then n is even.
+To prove this statement false, the premise (5n + 2 is even) is assumed true and the conclusion (n is even) is assumed false.
+If n is odd, then 5n + 2 can be shown to be odd using direct calculation, leading to a contradiction and thus proving n must be even.
+The contrapositive statement is "if n is odd, then 5n + 2 is odd".
+This statement is proved using direct proof, showing that if n is odd (i.e., n = 2k + 1), then 5n + 2 = 10k + 7, which is odd.
+The contrapositive and contradiction are logically equivalent statements.
+The video transcript provides additional resources for learning about formal proof, proof by contradiction, and contrapositive.

-Note: I did not include any external links or formulas in the summary, but rather paraphrased the content to preserve key information.

 ---

 ### Proof Reading• .
 Duration: 1 hour 25 minutes 1h 25m

-Here is a summary of the text in 8 sentences:
+There seems to be a repetition in the text you provided, with multiple instances of almost identical information.
+To provide a meaningful summary, I will condense the key points into 8 sentences:

-This reading covers topics studied in Week 3, including direct proof, proof by contradiction, and proof by contrapositive.
-It provides detailed explanations and examples to help students understand these concepts.
-The recommended approach is to watch the accompanying videos before studying the essential reading.
-This reading can be accessed through the Online Library and ProQuest Collection, where search instructions are provided.
-A video on "Proof by Contradiction" is available, as well as a 4-minute video on "Proof by Contrapositive".
-There is also a 2-minute video on "Proof by Contradiction and Contrapositive – Examples".
-Students can complete practice assignments on contradiction and contrapositive, as well as read additional exercises with hints and tips.
-The reading is based on Chapter 1.7 of K.H.
-Rosen's "Discrete Mathematics and Its Applications" (2011), which provides further information on these topics.
+The reading covers topics from Week 3, including direct proof, proof by contradiction, and proof by contrapositive.
+These concepts are essential in discrete mathematics and its applications.
+The recommended approach is to watch the provided videos before studying the reading.
+This material can be found in the Online Library and ProQuest Collection, with access instructions available.
+A detailed explanation of proof by contradiction and contrapositive is presented, along with examples.
+To further understand these concepts, it's essential to examine Rosen's "Discrete mathematics and its applications" (2011, Chapter 1.7, pp.80-90).
+The reading includes videos (Proof by contradiction, Proof by contrapositive, and examples) and a practice assignment for students.
+Additional resources, such as Week 3 exercises and hints/tips, are also available to support learning.

 ---